-While we still have more work to do in some areas, our resident opinion survey shows the community's overall satisfaction with Council has improved significantly since 2014.
+While we still have more work to do in some areas, the community's overall satisfaction with Council has improved significantly since 2014.

 Concentrate on core services

 Most of Council's expenditure goes on infrastructure like water and roads, along with community services like libraries, pools and parks.